alanlorenzetti/cerebro/README.md

 # Cerebro: Spontaneous Mutant Finder

 This software was conceived to find and count spontaneous mutants of _Halobacterium salinarum_ NRC-1 when grown on solid media.
-For that, it will used pre-processed photographies of plated colonies and apply a pattern recognition approach to define which of are mutants.
+For that, it will used pre-processed photographies of plated colonies and apply a pattern recognition approach to define which of them are mutants.

 On the image below you will see an example.
-The left photography is the pre-processed image (input), and the right one is the image after being processed.
-Note the program circulated all valid colonies (satisfying parameters), giving the green color for normal ones and red color for mutants.
+The left photography shows the pre-processed image (input), and the right one shows the image after being processed.
+The program circulated all valid colonies (satisfying parameters), giving the green color for normal ones and red color for mutants.

 ![Processed Image Example](/examples/processed/.processed_image.png)